False dawn? China economy steadies, but some fear it won't last

 Data last week showed China defying hard times to maintain a growth rate of 7 percent in the first six months, bang in line with Beijing's full-year target.

-Some economists have long been sceptical about China's official data, although the country's statistics bureau said last week its numbers were accurate and rejected suggestions they could be inflated.
+Some economists have long been skeptical about China's official data, although the country's statistics bureau said last week its numbers were accurate and rejected suggestions they could be inflated.

 Other analysts fear the figure, if not embellished, was masking crucial weaknesses.
 Growth in trade, investment, output and retail sales - mainstays of the economy - remained sluggish despite three interest rate cuts this year, they said, curtailed by a firm yuan and a still-wobbly housing sector.